 Extending Understanding for Success in Pre-Algebra

-Brain research explains why adolescents often exhibit impulsive or thoughtless behaviors, why they seek novelty and thrive when learning is relevant and social.
-The challenges of engaging middle school students in the study of pre-algebra mathematics hones the roster of successful middle school math teachers to a special group.
-The critical years a student spends in middle school determine to a large degree his/her success in high school.
-It has been reported that nearly half of students entering 9th grade in many schools will not graduate and most dropouts cite failure to pass Algebra I as the primary catalyst.
-We know that students who pass Algebra I have a 95% graduation rate and the pre-algebra studies of grades 6-8 prepare them for that success.
+Brain research explains why adolescents often exhibit impulsive behaviors, why they seek novelty and thrive when learning is relevant and social.
+The challenges of engaging middle school students to study pre-algebra hones the roster of successful middle school math teachers to a special elite group.
+However, these critical middle school years determine to a large degree success in high school.

-Component One: One Number, Many Names.
-This component explores the different representations of rational numbers so a student can answer the important question, “What is the most useful name for 3 ½ in this situation?”
-The ability and confidence to answer this question provides flexibility that allows the young mathematician to participate in conversations about the best way to solve important problems.
+- One Number, Many Names—Explore the different representations of rational numbers to provide the flexibility allowing young mathematicians to participate in conversations about the best ways to solve important problems.

-Component Two: Numbers and Their Opposites.
-A second component focuses on integers and provides students the understanding to make sense of the algorithms for adding, subtracting, multiplying and dividing these positive and negative numbers.
+- Numbers and Their Opposites—Focus on integers and help students make sense of the algorithms for adding, subtracting, multiplying and dividing positive and negative numbers.

-Component Four: Making Sense of Proportional Reasoning.
-The final component of this course addresses the relationship between numbers as displayed in ratios and proportions.
-Discussion will focus on the importance of developing proportional thinking and will offer strategies that relate proportional thinking to its many applications with percent, scale drawings and finding unit cost.
-The relationship between sets of numbers displayed in a data tables will be studied in preparation for the study of linear algebra.
+- Making Sense of Proportional Reasoning—Address the relationship between numbers as displayed in ratios and proportions.
+Focus on the importance of developing proportional thinking with strategies that relate it to its many applications with percent, scale drawings and finding unit cost.
+Also look at the relationship between sets of numbers in data tables in preparation for linear algebra.